Overview

 Thirteenth Beach Golf Links was once an asparagus farm and is now one of the finest golf courses in the land.
 Set on the stunning Bellarine Peninsula in Victoria, Thirteenth Beach is a 36 hole golf and residential complex.
 The challenging and natural links style Beach course has already received high accolades.
 The Creek course, designed by Tony Cashmore in conjunction with 6 time major championship winner Nick Faldo, is a wonderful complement to the Beach course.

-Car Drive to accommodation
+Coach Transfer to accommodation

 Accommodation